 Tramadol Side Effects and Signs of Addiction

-Tramadol is a drug in the opioid family but with less potency than others.1 It affects your system differently than most opioids, so it is considered an atypical opioid.2 Tramadol is an ideal drug for those with deficiencies with their breathing, lungs, liver, or kidneys, such as older patients, obese individuals, and smokers, since it doesn’t negatively affect the respiratory or cardiovascular systems.3
+Tramadol is a drug in the opioid family.
+It affects your system differently from most opioids, so it is considered an atypical opioid.
+Doctors often prescribe tramadol for individuals who have deficiencies with their breathing, lungs, liver, or kidneys, including older patients, obese individuals, and smokers.
+It’s a preferred medication for this population since it doesn’t negatively affect the respiratory or cardiovascular systems.

-These special characteristics of tramadol have made it the most commonly prescribed pain management method for moderate to severe pain.2 Acting similarly to codeine and morphine to stop pain messages from the spinal cord,1 tramadol is used effectively to treat moderate-to-severe pain3 such as:4,5
+These special characteristics of tramadol have made it one of the most commonly prescribed pain management medications for moderate to severe pain.
+Acting similarly to codeine and morphine to stop pain messages from the spinal cord, tramadol is used effectively to treat conditions that include:

 • Low back pain